coderefinery/workshop-intro/livestream.md

 - Change your watching style and know material will be available for you to watch later.
 - Instant video replays help here, but the material is also open.

-### Notes doc is too fast to follow
+### Collaborative document is too fast to follow
 - Don't follow it.
-It's published for future reference.
+It will be published for future reference.
 - Only look at the bottom during the sessions.
 Review later.
 - Write your question and come back to it later.

-### We can't solve your problems in the Notes doc
+### We can't solve your problems in the collaborative document
 - We can many questions and give hints, but can't solve everything
 - Some things are best solved by someone seeing your screen.